-- Fauna (excluding avifauna)
+- Fauna (excluding migratory birds)

 The importance of the project sites as a habitat for animals is limited.
-Local animals might be affected by disturbances during the construction phase.
+Local animals (including the spiny tailed lizard) might be affected by disturbances during the construction phase.
 However, disturbance effects are limited to a rather small area.
-Thus, local animals can find alternative habitats during construction.
-Moreover, construction works are limited in time and local animals can repopulate the area after construction. the project will undertake mitigation measures such as implementing waste management measures, limiting work activities to daytime and as much as possible, reduce activities during sensitive periods of the year (such as breeding seasons).
+Thus, local animals should be able to find alternative habitats during construction.
+Moreover, construction works are limited in time and local animals can repopulate the area after construction.
+The project will undertake mitigation measures such as implementing waste management plans, limiting work activities to daytime and as much as possible, reduce activities during sensitive periods of the year (such as breeding seasons).